-Now let’s make some Sloppy Joes.
+Now let’s make some Slow Cooker Sloppy Joes.

 Don’t forget to wash your dirt necklace off before coming to the table. 🙂

-You’ll need: Diced tomatoes, Ketchup, Mustard (maybe), BBQ Sauce, and Sweet Relish.
+To make Slow Cooker Sloppy Joes you’ll need: Diced tomatoes, Ketchup, Mustard (maybe), BBQ Sauce, and Sweet Relish.

 And also some LEAN Ground Chuck, buns, and whatever you want to serve with your Sloppy Joes.

 Note : A lot of this stuff is optional and you can easily customize this.
 You might want to add chopped onion, garlic, omit the mustard, etc. You really need to use the ketchup, bbq sauce, and tomatoes, but other than that knock yourself out playing with it.

 And I really like to add a tablespoon or so of these puppies.

 They aren’t enough to make it hot, but it is enough to give it a weeee little kick.